Background pattern

 Warnings and precautions

-• you are allergic to cephalosporins, penicillins, or other antibiotics (see “Do not use Exblifep”).
+• you are allergic to cephalosporins, penicillins, or other antibiotics (see "Do not use EXBLIFEP").

 Children and adolescents

-Other medications and EXBLIFEP
+Other medicines and EXBLIFEP

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Specifically, inform your doctor if you are using any of the following medications:
+In particular, tell your doctor if you are using any of the following medicines:

 • certain types of antibiotics (bacteriostatic antibiotics).
 These antibiotics may affect the functioning of EXBLIFEP.